anay-2025/os_04/README.md

-Project Title
+# Project Title

-Multithreaded Solution of Linear Equations using Cramer's Rule
+**Multithreaded Solution of Linear Equations using Cramer's Rule**

+---

-Description
+# Description

-This project solves a system of three linear equations using Cramer's Rule in the C programming language.
-The program calculates determinants of matrices and uses process creation (fork()) to compute solutions for each variable in parallel.
+This project solves a **system of three linear equations** using **Cramer's Rule** in the C programming language.
+The program calculates determinants of matrices and uses **process creation (`fork()`)** to compute solutions for each variable in parallel.

 Each child process calculates the determinant of a modified matrix and determines the value of a specific variable.
-This demonstrates parallel execution and process management in Linux/Unix systems.
+This demonstrates **parallel execution and process management in Linux/Unix systems**.

-The project highlights is how operating system concepts such as process creation and synchronization can be applied to solve mathematical problems efficiently.
+The project highlights how **operating system concepts such as process creation and synchronization** can be applied to solve mathematical problems efficiently.

+---

-📂 Sections of Work
+# 📂 Sections of Work
-Problem Statement
+Problem Statement:
 Solve a system of 3 linear equations:
 A * X = B
 Where: